RolandHewage/template-github/github_new_commit_to_google_sheet_row/README.md

-# Add rows to Google Sheets Spreadsheet when new commit is made in Github
+# Add rows to Google sheets spreadsheet when new commit is made in Github

-## Intergration Use Case
+## Intergration use case

 At the execution of this template, each time new commmit is made in github and pushed, Google Sheets Spreadsheet rows will be added containing info about the commit.

-## Supported Versions
+## Supported versions

 <table>
   <tr>